flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/altnlaw.md

 Following failures will lead to the activation of [Alternate Law with reduced protection and mechanical yaw control](#Alternate-Law-with-Reduced-Protection)

-- Failure of 2 ADRs (Failure of second ADR not self detected **and** Disagreement related to calculated airspeed (CAS) or Mach speed)
+- Failure of 2 ADRs (Failure of second ADR not self-detected **and** disagreement related to calculated airspeed (CAS) or Mach speed)
 - Failure of both FACs
 - Failure of the green and yellow hydraulic system
 - Failure of the yaw damper

-??? info "Self Detection"
+!!! info "Self Detection"
     All flight systems are continuously monitored by the flight computers, when a peripheral system detects a fault it will inform the flight computers or shut down (self detected failure).
     Some faults can not be detected by the peripheral system itself because it can only see its own data.
     The flight computer can compare the data across systems, when detecting an abnormality it ignores the corresponding system.

     This is known as a "non-self-detected failure".

 Following failures will lead to the activation of [Alternate Law without Protection](#Alternate-Law-without-Protection)